DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 Users incentivize miners to retrieve their value by posting a bounty to ensure the query they are interested on is mined.
 Akin to paying a higher gas fee for a prioritized transaction, this is a tip to the miners and is paid out in the same staggered reward structure as the base reward.
 As the ecosystem expands (increasing number of DApps and the value hosted on these), securing data to finalize or execute a contract will lead to higher tips and higher incentivization of miners to continue to mine.

 Since the time target of the oracle is 10 minutes, there are only 144 queries per day on average.
 As the Tellor oracle is adopted, the queue will fill and price competitions will take place.
-This is a self fulfilling cycle as adoption increases so does demand, miner rewards, security and further adoption.
+This is a self-fulfilling cycle as adoption increases so does demand, miner rewards, security and further adoption.

 ### 2. Structural incentives to promote accurate value submissions